-- Torso leaning forward at least 135° - The angle formed between the two legs should not exceed 30°. - At least one of the shoulders should be point downward and placed near to the floor. - No contact is required between the torso and the free leg.
+- Torso leaning forward at least 135 ° until a maximum 45° is created with the skating leg. - The angle formed between the two legs should not exceed 30°.

+- At least one of the shoulders should be point downward and placed near to the floor. - No contact is required between the torso and the free leg.

-Upright Layback: the head and shoulders are leaning backwards and the back arched.
+Upright Layback: the head and shoulders are leaning backwards, and the back arched.
 The free leg position is optional.
+The use of toe stop is allowed.
 Key Points for confirmation: